25 Sep The Feast of Trumpets

 The final event that will occur on Rosh Hashanah, the Feast of Trumpets, is the Coronation of Messiah as King!

 Psalm 98:6-9, “With trumpets and the sound of a horn; Shout joyfully before the Lord, the King (Feast of Trumpets).
-Let the sea roar, and all its fullness, the world and those who dwell in it; Let the rivers clap their hands; Let the hills be joyful together before the Lord, For He is coming to judge the earth.
-With righteousness He shall judge the world (Second Coming-Yom Kippur), and the peoples with equity.”
+Let the sea roar, and all its fullness, the world and those who dwell in it; Let the rivers clap their hands; Let the hills be joyful together before the Lord, for He is coming to judge the earth.
+With righteousness He shall judge the world, and the peoples with equity” (Yom Kippur/Second Coming).

 Giving the Decree

-Psalm 2:6-7, “Yet I have set My King On My holy hill of Zion.”
-“I will declare the decree: The Lord has said to Me, ‘You are My Son, today I have begotten You.”
-The rod and the scepter is given to Messiah.”
+Psalm 2:6-9, “Yet I have set My King On My holy hill of Zion.”
+“I will declare the decree: The Lord has said to Me, ‘You are My Son, today I have begotten You.
+Ask of Me, and I will give You the nations for Your inheritance, and the ends of the earth for Your possession.
+You shall break them with a rod of iron; You shall dash them to pieces like a potter’s vessel.”
+(Also see Numbers 24:17)

 Genesis 49:10, “The scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh (Hell) comes; And to Him shall be the obedience of the people.”